1944GPW/ptap2dxf/README.md

 care about file types as it treats everything as binary.
 In some situations the binary may first need to be converted using a special utility to a paper tape image.
 In addition PTAP2DXF can be used for fun purposes such as punching letters and words along the tape in an upper case 8x8 font, or as a text label punched as a prefixed description at the start of a binary tape.
-It can make 11/16”-wide 5-level tape for an old Baudot machine.
+It can make 11/16”-wide 5-level tape for an old Baudot machine, and Teletype Corp's chadless tape from the mid 70s.
 You could even experiment making tapes from various types of plastic film or sheet.

 * For more information see the User Manual PDF in the Documentation folder.
 * For a ready-to-run program for Windows (.Net 4.0) look in the Pre-built_binary folder for PTAP2DXF.EXE
 * This is a .NET Core application, for Linux and Mac platforms follow the instructions in __readme_Building_and_running.txt or try the pre-built ptap2dxf.dll
+* IN THE WORKS: exotic historical paper tape formats coming!